720.00, Special Emergency Reaction Team (SERT) and Crisis Negotiation Team (CNT) Use

 2.10.
 SERT and CNT may be canceled only by the On-Scene Incident Commander or the CIC.

 2.11.
-The CIC (regardless of rank) has the authority and responsibility to direct all Bureau resources towards the situationally appropriate resolution of an incident and reports only to the Assistant Chief of Operations during activations.
+The CIC (regardless of rank) has the authority and responsibility to direct all Bureau resources towards the situationally appropriate resolution of an incident and reports only to the designated Assistant Chief during activations.
 When time and circumstances permit, the CIC will consult with SERT about tactics, with CNT about negotiations, and with Patrol Command about resources.
 The CIC shall determine the objectives and approve the missions to meet those objectives of the operation, while the team leaders of each unit shall develop the specific tactics or strategies to effectively execute the missions.
 However, the CIC is ultimately responsible for the approval of tactics, negotiations and the allocation of resources.
 The CIC will direct SERT, CNT and Patrol resources.
 The CIC may, at any time, direct or stand down, tactical, negotiation, or patrol responses.
-SERT and CNT shall not take action independent from the CIC direction, except when a member reasonably believes that an immediate threat of death or serious physical injury exists or as part of being delegated appropriate initiative.
+SERT and CNT shall not take action independent from the CIC direction, except when a member reasonably believes that an immediate threat of death or serious physical injury exists or as part of being delegated Appropriate Initiative.

 3. Bureau Supervisors and Non-Police Bureau Personnel: